veerendra2/wifi-deauth-attack/README.md

   Script runs in background while attacking.
 (Kill it by running `pkill -9 -f deauth.py`)

 ### Known Issues
-* For some reasons, the script is not able to find all near wifi hotspots.
+* For some reasons, sometimes the script is not able to find all near wifi hotspots.
 * If you try to attack on a wifi hotspot which is by "Android" device, it won't work.(May be it has `802.11w`)

 ### Run it!